 Chapter 16 welcomes all reader comments and emails.
 For other kinds of contributions, we offer the following guidelines:

-- We print poetry by invitation only, generally in the form of a book excerpt published in connection with a public reading.
+- Poetry: We print poetry by invitation only, generally in the form of a book excerpt published in connection with a public reading.
 Please don’t send unsolicited poetry submissions.

 Advertising at Chapter 16:

 We offer advertising space for sale only to publishers, booksellers, and arts and cultural organizations.
 No more than four ads will run during the same period, with a different ad appearing randomly each time a reader clicks into the site or moves to a new page.
 Space is available for the following rates: